 The future of nuclear fission power

 Nuclear fission energy is still alive.
-Along with the construction of more than 50 new nuclear reactors, more than 40 research and development projects for small modular reactors (SMR, Small Modular Reactor) are currently being carried out in countries such as the US, Russia, Argentina, China, Canada, South Korea, France and the United Kingdom.
+Along with the construction of more than 50 new nuclear reactors, more than 40 research and development projects for small modular reactors (SMR, Small Modular Reactor) are currently being carried out in countries such as the US, Argentina, China, Canada, South Korea, France and the United Kingdom.

 The newspaper “El Mundo” has just published an interview in Spanish with the director of Nuclear Services at IDOM, Xabier Ruiz.
 In the article, Xabier points out the advantages of new technology compared to the traditional nuclear industry technology: